 Energy related carbon emissions per capita are now at their lowest level in almost 50 years.
 At 17t CO2/capita US emissions remain very high, but nonetheless their decline is noteworthy.

-Despite the fact that most discussion of this decline attributes it to the shift from coal to gas in the power sector, our analysis indicates emissions fell throughout the US economy.
+Most discussion of this decline attributes it to the shift from coal to gas in the power sector.
+Our analysis indicates emissions fell throughout the US economy.

 Coal and Oil Emissions Crash